viennguyenbkdn/Celestia_Sovereign-Rollup/README.md

   * a Rollup sequencer node on server A
   * a Rollup full node on server B
   * a Celestia DA Fullnode on server C
-- For installation guide of DA Fullnode, kindly refer below link
+- For installation guide of DA Full/Light node, kindly refer below link
   * [Official guide from Celestia team](https://docs.celestia.org/nodes/celestia-node/)
   * My own script